aurimas13/Stanford_Application/README.md

 Explore my [Research Proposal](https://github.com/aurimas13/Stanford_Application/blob/main/Research_Proposal_Stanford.pdf) titled "Developing AGI Frameworks for Personalized Healthcare and Mental Health".
 This document outlines my vision for leveraging Artificial General Intelligence (AGI) in healthcare, focusing on personalization, predictive analysis, and mental health applications.

 ## 🖥️ A Problem A Day
-As a testament to my analytical and coding skills, check out my [Solutions-To-Problems](https://github.com/aurimas13/Solutions-To-Problems) repository, where I solve computational problem a day and have solved over 500 coding problems already to date.
+As a testament to my analytical and coding skills, check out my [Solutions-To-Problems](https://github.com/aurimas13/Solutions-To-Problems) repository, where I solve computational problem a day and have solved over 500 problems to date.
 Still counting.

 - 🎥 Coming Soon: Watch some of these solutions come to life in video format, demonstrating my approach to complex problem-solving.